 This pretty stamp by American Crafts is a nice sturdy option for date stamping.

-If you have pages or collections that you refer to on a regular basis, try making a little triangular cut at the bottom of the page so that you can flip to your destination quickly without having to check your index.
+If you have pages or collections that you refer to on a regular basis (if you need some ideas check out my huge list here), try making a little triangular cut at the bottom of the page so that you can flip to your destination quickly without having to check your index.

 Ann Le on lifeannstyle.com uses this method to mark out the different sections in her bullet journal, which works brilliantly.

-Bullet Journal Hacks, No. 11 – Create a Simple Envelope Pocket
+No. 12 – Create a Simple Envelope Pocket

 Grab yourself a regular old envelope (or indeed a gorgeously stylish envelope if you prefer), and tape it to an inside cover of your bullet journal, using your favourite washi tape.

 Now you have a simple pocket to store all your bits and bobs like tickets, magazine cuttings and coupons.

 Bullet Journal Hacks, No. 13 – Create a Quick Pen Holder